bpcosta2003/ExerciseTrack/README.md

 - Create weight, height and age status ✔️
 - Create BMR ( Basal metabolic rate ) using AI ✔️
 - Have a profile picture, update and delete it ✔️
+- Search recipes and favorite it ✔️
+- See Macronutrients of this recipes ✔️

 </br>